Trend20/RandomQuoteGenerator/README.md

 # Random Quote Application

-### This is a Random Quote Application  built using HTML/ CSS/ JavaScript and the whatdoestrumpthink API.
+### This is a Random Quote Application  built using HTML/ CSS/ JavaScript and the What Does Trump Think API.

 **Link to the API** : https://api.whatdoestrumpthink.com/api/